elseano/rundown/_testdata/rpc.md

 -----

 Rundown RPC functionality
-Rundown supports RPC functionality which enables your scripts to alter how rundown displays and handles process execution.
+Rundown supports RPC functionality.

+This enables your scripts to alter how rundown displays and handles process execution.

   Changing the spinner title
   Rundown RPC supports setting the spinner title via:

-  echo "S New spinner title" >> $RUNDOWN
+   ┃ echo "name: New spinner title" > $RUNDOWN

   For example:

   ✔ Title changed again (Complete)

   Passing environment variables
   Code blocks can set environment variables, and they'll be provided to subsequent environment variables.

-  echo "E SOMEVAL=Test" >> $RUNDOWN
+   ┃ echo "env: SOMEVAL=Test" > $RUNDOWN

   ✔ Running (Complete)

   Now we can reference that later.

-  echo $SOMEVAL
+   ┃ echo $SOMEVAL

   Output
   ‣ Test

+  There's also a shorthand to capture exported environment variables from a script, using the env modifier.

+   ┃ export NEW_VAR=Something

+  ✔ Running (Complete)

+  And then reference again:

+   ┃ echo $NEW_VAR

+  Output
+  ‣ Something
+  ✔ Running (Complete)